 Under Section 32(2) of the Act, the Audit Committee shall have six members, two of whom are external to NAMA and are appointed by the Minister.
 The remaining four members are appointed by the Board from among its members.

 The Audit Committee is comprised of the following members:

-- Sinéad Curry (Chairperson, Board member) (appointed 2 October 2023)
+- Sinéad Curry (Chairperson, Board member)

 - Eileen Maher (Board member)

 - Michael Wall (Board member)

 - Charlotte Sheridan (Board member)

 - Liam Gallagher (External member)

 - Sean Quigley (External member)